nodejs/user-feedback/meetings/2018-03-16-neuf-meeting.md

 * Michael: We want to be as inclusive as we can, so anybody who shows up and self-select as representative of that group is welcome to come and participate.
 * Tierney: Is there a specific issue I can point people?
-* Michael: I tweeted earlier so we can do kind of publicize.
+* Michael: There is an issue that I tweeted out earlier in this repo.
 * Dan: Maybe Diagnostics may be interested to engage, who’s leading that effort?
 * Michael: I’m looking for the person who’s going to help pull it into core.
 I’ll take an action to figure out who can get on that side.